BENNNZO/f1-dashboard/README.md

 - **Real-time Updates**: Get the latest data on driver performance, including current speed (mph), sector times, and track positions, plus more.
 - **Circuit Map**: Visual representation of the track with real-time driver positions.
+- **Team Radios**: Listen to live team radio communications between drivers and their teams.
+- **Race Control Messages**: View important updates and announcements from race control in real-time.

 ## Current Progress